 - Our decisions about how to act are almost never simple.
 Should we strive to obey our country’s laws, or should we follow a set of guiding religious or philosophical principles?
 Should we direct our lives toward some broader social or political aim, or should we seek out a pleasant existence for our individual selves?
 Should we expect others around us to follow the ethical rules we set up for ourselves, or should we expect them to determine their own guidelines, even if they differ from our own?
 These questions have vexed philosophical and religious thinkers for millennia, and there are no easy answers for any of them.
 In this course, we will look at a selection of ancient and early modern thinkers who provide compelling yet competing views on these central considerations of what one must do to be a good human and a good citizen.

-- Rhetoric on Trial: Persuasion from Plato to Portia (PDF)
+- Rhetoric on Trial: Proof and Persuasion from Plato to Portia (PDF)

 - In his dialogue Gorgias, Plato sharply contrasts rhetoric and philosophy, calling the former a kind of knack—akin to cooking—not worthy of the status of a technē or art.
 This survey of rhetoric takes Plato’s criticism as its point of departure and asks students to assess the purpose and craft of rhetoric by looking not only at theoretical treatments but also at some notable examples of its practice.
 Students will gain a familiarity with the ancient foundations of rhetoric and will use these texts to analyze the techniques of persuasion in speeches, with a special focus on courtroom oratory.